StefanSchroeder/co2meter/README.md

 Sync the SD-card and eject.

-Boot the Raspberry-Pi, find it on the network using the methods described on page https://dietpi.com/docs/install/.
+Boot the Raspberry-Pi by connecting it to power, find it on the network using the methods described on page https://dietpi.com/docs/install/.

 I used